 Plasticizers are, by mass, often the most abundant additives (Teuten EL et al., 2009).
 These oily but nonvolatile compounds are blended in to plastics to improve rheology, as many organic polymers are otherwise too rigid for particular applications.
-One of the common plasticisers is Dioctyl Thalate and its molecular structure is depicted in Figure 2.6.
+One of the common plasticisers is Dioctyl Thalate.